What Does The New Canadian Dental Care Plan Mean For Tri-Cities Seniors? (Updated)

 What’s demand expected to be like in the Tri-Cities?

 Here in the Tri-Cities, more than 1 out of every 10 residents is a senior, and - with many on fixed incomes - we’re expecting (and seeing) a lot of local interest in the CDCP.
+Since the plan officially became available to seniors in Canada just a few months ago, over 250,000 have already received care according to program officials.

 With that being said, as millions of Canadians wait for the CDCP to open to them, some experts are cautioning that finding a provider may be harder than people expect.